FeelingFun/sxtools/README.md

 Changing the topology of your model while coloring and creasing is probably fine, but the limitations of not having construction history apply.

 ## Goals & Purpose
 The toolbox is developed to allow 3D artists to create simple and stylized visuals that side-step the "low-poly, limited palette" retro look that is common to many indie titles.
 The development is focused on a workflow where almost the entire modeling work is to create a simple, elegant control cage that is subdivided as the final export step.
 All modeling effort and vertex painting work is performed on the control cage.
 This keeps the source art lightweight, easy to edit, and avoids the hassle involved with texturing.
-Instead of beveling edges, creasing is used whenever possible.
+Instead of beveling edges, subdiv creasing should be used whenever possible.

 In other common art pipelines a model is sculpted without concern to poly counts, then baked to normal maps that are applied to a re-topo mesh.
 However these meshes are still fairly complex to manage when skinning, rigging etc.